easyeda/easyeda-std-i18n/README.md

 # easyeda-i18n
-This is EasyEDA editor and website i18n files, the more language translations contribution will be welcome, if you want to show your language at EasyEDA editor, you can help to translate it.

 EasyEDA is free and and powerful and easy to use online PCB tool, it helps a lot of people to bring the idea to real design.
+If you using EasyEDA and love to share it to your conutry people, please help us to make a translation.

+This porject is EasyEDA editor and website i18n files, the more language translations contribution will be welcome.

 ## Folder